New Student Checklist

 What is NEST?

 NEST (Network Engagement and Student/Staff Transactions) is the primary web gateway for student and faculty/staff self-service.
 NEST will give you single-sign-on access for many current and upcoming products including Self-Service Banner (SSB).
-Students have access to NEST by logging on with your University NetID and password.
-New Students log in with their CWID and Pin provided in their acceptance e-mail.
+Please note: New Students log in with their CWID and Pin provided in their acceptance e-mail.
+Once you set up your NetID and change your password, you will be required to wait for 24 hours before logging into NEST.
+We recommend you register for classes in NEST using your CWID & Pin BEFORE setting up your NETID.

 Click here to be taken directly to the NEST!